 Blackburn managed to assemble a HQ staff and three scratch infantry battalions based on the 2/3rd Machine Gun, the 2/2nd Pioneers, and a mixed "Reserve Group".
 The only U.S. ground forces in Java were also incorporated in Blackforce.

 Tactically, under Blackburn’s leadership, Blackforce gave a very good account of itself under appalling circumstances.
-Having held up the Japanese for two full days, their flanking Dutch units gave way and Blackforce had no option than to withdraw or avoid exposing their own flanks.
+Having held up the Japanese for two full days, their flanking Dutch units gave way and Blackforce had no option other than to withdraw to avoid exposing their own flanks.
 That Blackforce conducted itself so well was due more to the resolve and judgement of the local commanders and their men than any strategic ‘tour de force’ on the part of the planners back in Australia.